Clemens Stadium: Press box and suites

-The press box had another level added in 2009.
-The addition included five new suites, two bathrooms, elevator, expanded radio, coaching, and press boxes and a "Legends Room."
+The press box added a level in 2009.
+The addition included five new suites, two bathrooms, elevator, expanded radio, coaching, press boxes, and a "Legends Room."

 Lights

-The Donald McNeely Foundation has donated money to add lights and they will be installed before the beginning of the 2012 season.
-Saint John's has said though that they don't plan on hosting any night intercollegiate games in the near future, but instead the lights will be installed for high school games, intramurals, and use by the school's ROTC program.
+The Donald McNeely Foundation donated money to add lights that were installed before the 2012 season.
+Saint John's has said it does not plan to host night intercollegiate games in the near future, but the lights are used for high school games, intramurals, and the school's ROTC program.

 Record crowds

 Clemens Stadium is known for some of the largest crowds in NCAA Division III football.
 For 11 of the past 15 seasons, Saint John's has led Division III in either per-game average or total season attendance.
-The largest crowd ever for NCAA Division III football was recorded on Sep 26, 2015, when the Johnnies hosted 17,327 fans in a loss of 14-35 to the University of Saint Thomas.
+The largest crowd ever for NCAA Division III football was recorded on September 26, 2015, when the Johnnies hosted 17,327 fans in a 14-35 loss to the University of Saint Thomas.
 On November 8, 2003, Clemens Stadium hosted a then-NCAA Division III record 13,107 fans for a game against Bethel, for John Gagliardi's record-breaking 409th career victory.